Nindorph/MovieAnalysis/README.md

 In the main directory:

-`data_cleaning_final.jpynb`: notebook that consolidates datasets and performs other cleaning steps.
+`data_cleaning_final.jpynb`: Run this first. notebook that consolidates datasets and performs other cleaning steps.
 Outputs a clean CSV file that is used in the final analysis.
 `Movie_analysis_final.jpynb`: notebook that performs analysis that underlines each recommendation.
 Leverages final CSVs produced by the Data Cleaning notebook.
 Provides a rationale for each of the recommendations and prints / saves the final graphs used in the presentation.

 In the `zippedData` directory: